Chinchorro mummies: Cultural interpretation

-The mummies may have served as a means of assisting the soul in surviving, and to prevent the bodies from frightening the living.
-A more commonly accepted theory is that there was an ancestor cult of sorts, since there is evidence of both the bodies traveling with the groups and placed in positions of honor during major rituals and a delay in the final burial itself.
-Also, the bodies (which were always found in the extended position) were elaborately decorated and colored (even later repainted), and are thought to be reinforced and stiffened in order to be carried on reed litters and consequently displayed.
-However, since the society is a preceramic one, as well as slightly nomadic, it is somewhat difficult to determine through archaeological records the reasons why the Chinchorro felt the need to mummify the dead.
+The mummies may have served as a means of assisting the soul in surviving and preventing the bodies from frightening the living.
+A more commonly accepted theory is that there was an ancestor cult of sorts, since there is evidence that the bodies travelled with the groups, were placed in positions of honour during major rituals, and were not buried permanently until some time after death.

+The bodies, which were always found in an extended position, were elaborately decorated and coloured, sometimes repainted, and are thought to have been reinforced and stiffened so they could be carried on reed litters and displayed.
+Because the Chinchorro were a preceramic and partly nomadic society, the archaeological record has made it difficult to determine why these practices developed.